firehol/infrastructure/README.md

 ## Release troubleshooting

 Signed tags are created automatically provided the commit hooks are in place.
-It can happend that we want to remove a bad tag, however, from local and from GitHub:
+It can happen that we want to remove a bad tag, however, from local and from GitHub:

 ~~~~